raydac/java-binary-block-parser/README.md

 Parsed parsedBits = JBBPParser.prepare("bit:1 [_] parsed;").parse(new byte[]{1,2,3,4,5}).mapTo(Parsed.class);
 ```

-# More compex example with features added as of 1.1.0
+# More complex example with features added as of 1.1.0
 The Example shows how to parse a byte written in non-standard MSB0 order (Java has LSB0 bit order) to bit fields, print its values and pack fields back
 ```Java
 class Flags {